PracticeInterviewsTogether/product-docs/MVP Vision.md

 ### Marketing and Positioning

 - The platform will also consolidate free/cheap resources for preparation (YouTube playlists, not AlgoExpert subscriptions).
 This aligns with our position as an accessible, no-nonsense solution.
 See [this page](https://www.practiceinterviewstogether.com/services-7).

+### Additional Features
+* People shouldn't have to put in their LinkedIn profile.
+There should be a basic level of anonymity, like in LeetCode.
+You have a profile, but it doesn't reflect anything about who you really are.
+Only keep info like YoE, Target Role, Interview Type, etc.